sfremann/JsonWrapper/README.md

 ## About

-Very simple plugin wrapping built-in Json functionnalities in Unreal.
+Very simple plugin wrapping built-in Json functionalities in Unreal.
 Those being very verbose, the idea was to create wrapping functions to prevent too much repetitive code.

 > [!NOTE]
 > These functions were tailored for my specific use.
 I just thought of sharing them with others as they save me some time.